 Bansal narrates the journeys of 25 IIM Ahmedabad who left their lucrative corporate jobs to venture into the entrepreneurial journey.
 Despite understanding the risks, challenges, and possible setbacks involved in such a journey, these young entrepreneurs chased their ambitions and worked on their dreams.

-It urges the young graduates to look beyond the comfortable life of corporate salaries to stride to create something of your own.
+It urges young graduates to look beyond the comfortable life of corporate salaries to stride to create something of their own.
 These entrepreneurs were chosen meticulously by Bansal.
 Despite their IIM background, it tells stories that are unconventional, inspiring her readers to do the same.

 The book is best summarized by its subtitle- Six Practices to Thrive at Work.
 Written from years of experience as a teacher and mentor to young entrepreneurs, the authors answer questions that every curious reader would have on their mind before they begin their career.